 Their trucks should also be marked with company logos.
 If you see otherwise, or have other questions or concerns, fill out the form below to have an inspector contact you.

-Understanding rights of way and easements
+Understanding rights-of-way and easements

 In most Bloomington residential areas, the City controls a 60-foot-wide right-of-way, dedicated to the City through a plat or easement that may include sidewalk.
 Land within the right-of-way can be used for streets, sidewalks, public and private utilities, etc. A typical street is 32-36 feet wide and is centered in the right-of-way.
 Approximately 10-15 feet of public right-of-way exists on either side of the street; therefore, the private property line is typically 10-15 feet behind the curb and gutter.